Build a menu with macros

 - a separator

-We will also considered that the following commands were added via the command
+We will also assume that the following commands were added via the commands attribute:

-struct MyWindow { /* data memebers */ }
+struct MyWindow { /* data members */ }

 Let's see several ways this menu can be created.